§17. Field Schema (v1, .tc-compatible)

 - Common core (all types) —

-sources(title/publisher/url),authors,released,description,advertised_tags,extra_tags,created,updated, and the measuredoriginal_size/current_sizepair (§17.3) — the sizes are core-scanner output, wanted by every file-backed type; a Collection leaves them empty (it may later fill them from member stats — see the Collection bullet below). - Resource fields (Tutorial + ReferenceImages) —
+sources(title/publisher/url),authors,released,description,hidden_images([[data-model#image-meanings]]),advertised_tags,extra_tags,created,updated, and the measuredoriginal_size/current_sizepair ([[field-schema#duration-size]]) — the sizes are core-scanner output, wanted by every file-backed type; a Collection leaves them empty (it may later fill them from member stats — see the Collection bullet below). - Resource fields (Tutorial + ReferenceImages) —

-images_count; declares no duration (§17.3), so the value that leaked as720in tc4 has nowhere to land. - Collection — a series/grouping node; its
+advertised_count/current_count(what the pack claims, and what counting its archives finds — [[data-model#resource-scoping]]); declares no duration ([[field-schema#duration-size]]), so the value that leaked as720in tc4 has nowhere to land. - Collection — a series/grouping node; its

 titleis the series name that members reference viacollections[].title.
-Which fields it shows/edits is deferred until a real collection is in hand (§17.6), including whether it carries a recomputed member-stats cache (in tc4 the extra fields it held were only such a cache, sparing a descent into member subfolders).
-This is separate from thecollectionsmembership fields, which are settled (§17.2.3).
+Which fields it shows/edits is deferred until a real collection is in hand ([[field-schema#deferred-items]]), including whether it carries a recomputed member-stats cache (in tc4 the extra fields it held were only such a cache, sparing a descent into member subfolders).
+This is separate from thecollectionsmembership fields, which are settled ([[field-schema#sources]]).

-On disk: the common core is top-level; every non-common field is nested under a plugin
+On disk: the common core is nested in the reserved core block; every non-common field is nested under a

 ReferenceImages (rating, the boolean flags, collections, learning_paths)

-live inside whichever plugin block the file has.
+live inside whichever plugin block the file has — the per-user subset under users.
 Collection has no block yet.
-See the §17.7
+See

 fixtures.